djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-06-10-i-saw-an-eclipse.markdown

 After the eclipse finished, I decided to run.
 Having run 18+ miles over the past two days (with only about 4 of those miles coming yesterday!), my legs were kind of tired, but it was fun, and I ran about 5 miles at about a 7:15 pace.
 I even managed this with a shirt on, despite oppressive >85% humidity.
 I'll take it.

 I got new shoes a couple of days ago, and they have made an awesome (in the original awe-based meaning of the word) difference.
+Fingers crossed that they continue to keep me injury-free.

-Fingers crossed that they continue to keep me injury free.
+> Fingers crossed that they continue to keep me injury-free.

 Also, I might run more today.
 I'll see.